 “I know somewhere I’d like to go to,” I tell Giristroula.

-It’s not often we’ve actually had a reason, somewhere to aim for, on our whole tour around Britain.
-We’ve usually just moved forward in a kind of unthinking perpetual motion.
+She looks surprised.
+It’s not often we’ve actually had a reason, somewhere to aim for, on our tour around Britain, we’ve usually just moved forward in a kind of unthinking perpetual motion.
 But this time there is something I’d like to see.

 “If I hadn’t been knocked out, I would have called the police,” she says.
 “But I’m going to sue.
 Oh don’t you worry about that, I’m going to sue alright.”